Capella (crater)

 Oblique view facing west of Capella (below center) and Isidorus (above center).
 The large crater on the horizon is Theophilus.
 This shot was taken from the Apollo 11 Lunar Module Eagle.

-Capella is a lunar impact crater 49 km in diameter that lies to the north of the Mare Nectaris, in a rugged region with many small impact craters.
-It was named after Roman astronomer Martianus Capella.
+Capella is a lunar impact crater 48 km in diameter that lies to the north of the Mare Nectaris, in a rugged region with many small impact craters.
 It intrudes slightly into the eastern rim of the crater Isidorus, a feature only slightly smaller in diameter.

-The wall of Capella is low but relatively thick and irregular, with a large promontory intruding on the south-eastern side.
+The outer circumferential wall of Capella is low but relatively thick and irregular, with a large promontory intruding on the south-eastern side.
 The crater is crossed by a deep rift, the Vallis Capella, which passes directly through Capella from the north rim through the southeast side of the wall, and extends out both sides for a combined distance of 110 kilometers.
 This feature was formed by a chain of craters.
-In the middle of the crater is a wide, round peak with a craterlet at the top.
+In the middle of the crater is a wide, round peak rising 1.2 km above the crater floor, with a craterlet at the top.
 The western side of the crater is dotted with impact debris, forming clusters of small hills.

+This crater was named after Roman astronomer Martianus Capella (c.
+A.D.
+400-unkn).
+Its designation was officially adopted by the International Astronomical Union in 1935.